The Father of Black Aviation.” Anderson lived from 1907 to 1996.

 “The Tuskegee Airmen were the elite, African-American 99th Fighter Squadron (later expanded to the 332nd Fighter Group) commanded by Colonel Benjamin O. Davis, Jr. The Tuskegee Airmen flew more than 700 missions and were the only Fighter Group that never lost a bomber to enemy aircraft.
 They earned three unit citations, more than 744 Air Medals and Clusters, more than 100 Flying Crosses, 14 Bronze Stars, 8 Purple Hearts, a Silver Star, a Legion of Merit, and the Red Star of Yugoslavia.
 The Tuskegee Airmen downed 111 enemy fighters, including three of the eight Messerschmitt ME-262 jets shot down by the Allies during the war.
 The 332nd also destroyed countless targets during ground attack missions and even sunk a German destroyer with machine gun fire that hit the ship's ammunition stores triggering secondary explosions.
 Sixty-six Tuskegee Airmen (out of a total of 450 sent overseas) lost their lives in combat.”

 A more recent movie, by George Lucas, presents a fictionalized account of the Tuskegee Airmen.
 Red Tails focuses almost entirely on their experiences in combat rather than on their training.
 Another movie, Double Victory, is a documentary that provides a factual account and includes interviews with actual Tuskegee Airmen.
+There is a short, informal documentary that you can watch on line, in which Anderson recalls the training of the Airmen.
+He mentions how he was trained at about 5 minutes 15 seconds into the clip.

 In decades surrounding the time that Ernie trained Anderson, racism was so virulent in the United States that the uniformed pilots of the Tuskegee Airmen were expected to give up their seats on public transportation to any white, including - later - German prisoners of war.
 In the 1930s, when we were concerned about gathering signs of war in Europe, and at a time when racism in Germany became a focal reason for the U.S. to enter the War, Ernie Buehl, a German-American, was the only person that Alfred Anderson, an African-American, could find who would help him to become a professional aviator.
+There is a short documentary that places Anderson's pioneering accomplishments in perspective, against the background of racism with which he lived.

 In Ernie's entire career, this was the single contribution that only he could have made.
 When he flew across the continent in 1920 to help open the airmail, or when he helped open the Canadian north, or when he helped prepare aircraft for Roald Amundsen, what he was doing could have been done by another skilled mechanic.
 When he taught Anderson and then sponsored him for his air transport license, there was no one else who would do what Ernie did.
-This was an act that did not require merely a skilled pilot and trainer, it required a man who had the vision and courage to ignore the prejudices of his day, and as it was, only Ernie had the particular combination of skills and moral force to make this happen.Anderson was not the only flyer of the Tuskegee Airmen whom Ernie trained.
+This was an act that did not require merely a skilled pilot and trainer, it required a man who had the vision and courage to ignore the prejudices of his day, and as it was, in their particular time and place, only Ernie had the particular combination of skills and moral force to make this happen.Anderson was not the only flyer of the Tuskegee Airmen whom Ernie trained.
 He also trained Major Bertram A. Levy.
 According to Levy, Ernie "was the only one in the Philly area who would teach a black student."
 However, having personally interviewed several of the original Tuskegee Airmen who have survived to 2012, it appears that Ernie did not travel to Tuskegee to work with any trainees there.
 He had no direct connection with the "Tuskegee Experiment."
 We do not know the circumstances in which he trained Levy.

 In appreciation of Ernie's contribution, General Benjamin O. Davis, Jr. attended Ernie's funeral and organized a fly-over that featured the "missing man" formation.